jcbwlkr/jcbwlkr.github.io/content/blog/a-note-on-recovering-from-innodb-corruption.md

 of tables and columns is rebuilt any time you change databases or issue the `REHASH;` command.

-On a hunch I tried starting the client with the <span class="code">-A</span>
-flag to prevent this table scanning.
+On a hunch I tried starting the client with the `-A` flag to prevent this table scanning.
 I don't know the technical reason within MySQL's binaries but with this option enabled my problem went away.
 I can only assume that when the client scans the tables (including the corrupt table) something goes horribly wrong.

 So just file that away in your DBA utility belt :)